North Okkalapa General Hospital: Structure

 The North Okkalapa General Hospital was affiliated to the University of Medicine 2, Yangon in 1970.
-On 25 September 1996 the University moved to its present location in North Okkalapa beside the hospital.
+On 25 September 1996, the University moved to its present location in North Okkalapa beside the hospital.

 The hospital was originally designed to hold 400 beds.
 Although the building has not been expanded, it now holds 800 beds.

-In 2002 North Okkalapa General Hospital was the fourth in the country to establish a Neurology Center.
-As of 2007 it had two neurologists and one neurosurgeon.
+In 2002, North Okkalapa General Hospital was the fourth in the country to establish a neurology center.
+As of 2007, it had two neurologists and one neurosurgeon.

 Fundraising

-On 12 September 1998 the Medical Superintendent of North Okkalapa General Hospital, Dr Myint Maung Maung represented the hospital at a ceremony where cash donations were made for a trust fund to help poor and needy patients.
+On 12 September 1998, the Medical Superintendent of North Okkalapa General Hospital, Dr Myint Maung Maung represented the hospital at a ceremony where cash donations were made for a trust fund to help the poor and needy patients.

-On 24 August 2001 Professor Myint Maung Maung spoke at a ceremony at which K 2.46 million was distributed to buy medical equipment for the North Okkalapa General Hospital.
+On 24 August 2001, Professor Myint Maung Maung spoke at a ceremony at which K 2.46 million was distributed to buy medical equipment for the North Okkalapa General Hospital.

 Patients

-A significant number of the patients are poor.
+A significant number of the patients served by the hospital are poor.

 A study was made of 2,613 infants delivered at North Okkalapa General Hospital between January and September 1990.

-21.1% of the babies had low birth weight, with 18.1% being due to intrauterine growth retardation and 3% with preterm births.
+21.1% of the babies had low birth weight, with 18.1% being due to intrauterine growth retardation and 3% due to preterm births.

 Patients who have been involved in traffic accidents often cannot afford to buy implants.

 The hospital staff understand the latest orthopedic care technologies, but lack the funds to buy instruments such as curved awls and reamer.
 Pre-operative surgical planning is handicapped by the need to conserve X-ray film.

-In April 2009 there was an epidemic of diarrhea in North Okkalapa Township.
+In April 2009, there was an epidemic of diarrhea in North Okkalapa Township.
 Local hospitals admitted over 100 people suffering from severe diarrhea.

-There were rumors that the diarrhea was caused by cholera and that some deaths had occurred.
-However officials at the Ministry of Health and North Okkalapa General Hospital refused to provide any information.
+There were rumors that the diarrhea was caused by cholera and had also resulted in some deaths.
+However, officials at the Ministry of Health and North Okkalapa General Hospital refused to provide any information.